AbsoluteVectoR/polimi-notes/MSc (ENG)/AAPP/Randomized Sorting.md

-# Limits of sorting
+# Sorting

-All the sorting algorithms we have seen so far are comparison sorts : only use comparisons to determine the relative order of elements.
+All the sorting algorithms we have seen so far are comparison sorts : they use comparisons to determine the relative order of elements.

-We can prove this using a decision-tree view of the problem: the tree represents the sorting algorithm and it splits whenever it compares two elements.
+We can prove using a decision-tree view of the problem that the  the tree represents the sorting algorithm and it splits whenever it compares two elements.

 ![](Pasted%20image%2020221031124020.png)